 Whatever secured card you get, always remember to use it properly so you can get higher credit scores and eventually sign up for much better cards in the future.

-If you’re still undecided about which card to get, we’re offering a travel hacking concierge where you can access tons of travel hacking resources from the Points Panda and of course, get one-on-one consultations with us.
+If you’re still undecided about which card to get, we’re offering a travel hacking concierge where you can access tons of travel hacking resources from Points Panda, and of course, get one-on-one consultations with us.